LR-FHSS: Overview and Performance Analysis: Introduction

 The technology has been widely adopted.
 However, there are drawbacks and limitations to LoRaWAN, particularly in dense deployments where performance, that is, the overall network capacity, is severely limited by duty-cycle regulations and the use of simple Medium Access Control (MAC) protocols~\cite{10.1145/3293534}.
 In that sense, the research community has issued during the last years several proposals to address the fundamental operation of LoRaWAN at the physical and data-link layers~\cite{7954020, 8863372}, as well as the overall system operation~\cite{8430542}, using both analytic models and simulations~\cite{8090518}.
 In addition, the scalability and reliability issues of LoRaWAN have been the focus of recent research efforts towards ensuring fairness~\cite{reynders17power}, improving channel usage~\cite{8693695}, or even scheduling LoRa transmissions~\cite{8315103}.

-As a novelty, Semtech has announced an extension of the LoRa physical layer called ``LoRa--E''~\cite{LoRa-E-alliance}.
+As a novelty, Semtech has announced an extension of the LoRa physical layer called LR-FHSS, which stands for Long Range-Frequency Hopping Spread Spectrum~\cite{LoRa-E-alliance}.
 The extension is motivated by emerging use cases with increasingly larger and denser network deployments, including satellite-scale LoRaWAN networks.
-Its main goal is to increase network capacity and robustness by adopting the basis of frequency hopping modulation, while keeping the same communication range than LoRa and meeting ETSI~\cite{etsi2019electromagnetic}, FCC~\cite{fcc} and ARIB~\cite{aribt108} regulations.
-Additionally, LoRa--E has been designed to introduce higher levels of network flexibility, targeting applications that require differentiated service levels.
+Its main goal is to increase network capacity and robustness by adopting the basis of FHSS modulation technique, while keeping the same communication range than LoRa and meeting the European Telecommunications Standards Institute (ETSI)~\cite{etsi2019electromagnetic}, the Federal Communications Commission (FCC)~\cite{fcc} and the Association of Radio Industries and Businesses (ARIB)~\cite{aribt108} regulations.
+Additionally, LR-FHSS has been designed to introduce higher levels of network flexibility, targeting applications that require differentiated service levels.

-We expect LoRa--E to have a big impact on LPWAN and enable viable satellite IoT solutions.
+We expect LR-FHSS to have a big impact on LPWAN and enable viable satellite IoT solutions.
 Therefore, in this article, we provide an overview of the technology and its performance, comparing it to today's LoRa, and validate the scalability gain announced by Semtech.
 We also identify open research issues and directions for this new physical layer.

-To that aim, the remainder of this article is organized as follows.
-Section~\ref{sec:operation} presents an overview of LoRa--E. Section~\ref{sec:performance} studies the scalability of LoRa--E networks and compares it to LoRa networks.
-Section~\ref{sec:research} outlines open research questions for LoRa--E networks.
+The remainder of this article is organized as follows.
+Section~\ref{sec:operation} presents an overview of LR-FHSS.
+Section~\ref{sec:performance} studies the scalability of LR-FHSS networks and compares it to LoRa networks.
+Section~\ref{sec:research} outlines open research questions for LR-FHSS networks.
 Finally, Section~\ref{sec:conclusions} concludes the article.